Let's rethink video game project management!

 The video game industry is plagued by numerous stereotypes: a lack of gender diversity, ethical issues, and sometimes questionable pay and working conditions.

-This training course is eligible for CPF (My Training Account) funding
+This training course is eligible for CPF (Mon Compte Formation) funding.

-A necessary training program that addresses a well-documented issue
+A necessary training program that addresses a proven problem

-As part of the France 2030 Future Investments Program, the Assessment of the Video Game Industry in France—led by the Push Start association and administered by the Caisse des Dépôts—indicated in May 2023 a need for public training, particularly in the area of management.
+As part of the France 2030 Investments for the Future Program, the Assessment of the Video Game Industry in France—led by the Push Start association and carried out by the Caisse des Dépôts—indicated in May 2023 a need for public training, particularly in the area of management.

 Beyond this observation, this new university degree also addresses a clearly identified issue: the video game industry must rethink the management of video game projects, which can be plagued by numerous stereotypes, including a lack of gender diversity, ethical issues, and sometimes questionable salary and social practices.

-The widespread practice of cost-cutting in this sector is a prime example of this.
+The practice of " crunch," which is very common in this sector, is a prime example of this.

-The crunch refers to a intense period of work that precedes the completion of a project and is characterized by extremely intense workdays during which employees are under constant heavy pressure.
+" Crunch " refers to an intense period of work that precedes the completion of a project and is characterized by extremely demanding workdays during which employees are under constant, intense pressure.

 The objectives of the training are clear: